Health Sciences, B.S.

 cahiim seal

-3. Graduates will be able to demonstrate effective team skills when collaborating on healthcare projects.
+2. Students will demonstrate effective team skills when collaborating on health care projects.

-5. Graduates will be able to exhibit ethical behaviors related to health sciences that are rooted in Jesuit values.
+4. Students will reflect on behaviors related to health sciences rooted in Jesuit values of cura personalis.

 Students in SLU's health sciences major take the following courses.